Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 Typing the command `gradle run` in the terminal window produces the following output for the instructor's version of `labeight.experiment.Experiment`.
 Critically, the timing values and order of growth ratios may be different when you run the experiment on your own computer.
 It is also likely that you will see some atypical order-of-growth ratios.
 Why is that the case?
-Finally, please note that this laboratory assignment invites you to run a comprehensive JUnit test suite of two Java classes in different packages.
+Finally, please note that this laboratory assignment invites you to run a comprehensive JUnit test suite for the `DoublyLinkedList`.
 While this test suite does not produce any output, you should carefully inspect its tests so that you understand their strategy.
-In particular, it is critically important that you study and understand every test case in `TestSinglyLinkedList`.
+In particular, it is critically important that you study and understand the purpose and behavior every test case in `TestDoublyLinkedList`.

 ```
 DoublyLinkedList Before removeLast: